shakes76/PatternAnalysis-2023/lesion_segmentation_s4820129/README.md

 #### Downsamling block
 - Stride convolution: doubles the amount of features in the map and downsamples the image by a factor of two.
-- Double convolution: two convolution layers with preactivation, batch normalization and inbetween dropout.
+- Double convolution: two convolution layers with preactivation, instance normalization and inbetween dropout.
 Generates feature maps from the downsampled image tensor.

 #### Bottom layer
 - A downsampling block